deaththed0g/ac6-post-process-ce-table/README.md

 #### Usage:

-Load the game in Xenia Canary and click on the **Click here to start** script.
+Load the game in Xenia Canary, attach the table to it then click on the **Click here to start** script.
 From there, click on the script for the effect you want to disable, or choose the option to view the post-processing values used in the current mission.

 Once activated, the scripts will apply the modifications while you are in a mission, or remain on standby until you enter a mission.
 They will also automatically disable if you close the emulator.